AM311/Cybersecurity_Report/home.md

  9. **Communication between devices and Privilege Escalation:**
 	 Once the user has followed the instructions and run the exploit, on the Kali machine we should see that a new session (with a given numeric ID) has been opened.
 Typing `sessions -i <ID>` we launch the `meterpreter` CLI with that endpoint and are ready to communicate.

-	Now that we are able to send requests to the infected machine, we firstly check the identity of the process that runs meterpreter on that device invoking the `getuid` command: as shown in the image below, the process is owned by the domain account `DomainAdmin`.
+	Now that we are able to send requests to the infected machine, we firstly check the identity of the process that runs `meterpreter` on that device invoking the `getuid` command: as shown in the image below, the process is owned by the domain account `DomainAdmin`.

-	Due
+	In order to complete our future tasks, we need to run the process as SYSTEM.
+For doi

 	![Privilege escalation on msfconsole](https://github.com/AM311/Cybersecurity_Report/blob/main/img/msfconsole_getuid-system.png?raw=true)